Ever wondered how people make money blogging? Or maybe you’ve read some blogging income reports that are light on detail and want to know more?

 There are numerous ad networks to choose from.

-Google has its own Adsense, which pays lower than the premier ad networks I’m going to mention soon, but it’s free to start and they do not require a certain number of page views to qualify.
+Google has its own network, Adsense, which pays lower than the premier ad networks I’m going to mention soon, but it’s free to start and they do not require a certain number of page views to qualify.

 I personally use Adsense for my starter sites.
 It’s a quick way to make money from a small blog.